hamxiaoz/10x-developer/reactjs.md

 ## Redux
 - Designing a Redux app often begins by thinking about the application state data structure.
 This is what describes what's going on in your application at any given time.
 - In Redux, the application state is all stored in **one single tree structure.**
+- Think about the application state in isolation from the application's behavior